Learn Where You Fall in the Four Types of Attachment Styles.

 Changing from an insecure attachment to a secure attachment is by no means an easy fix, and this list should serve as a starting point, not a cure-all.
 I’d love to connect with you and help coach you through your journey from insecure to secure attachment.
 I can’t wait to work with you, and help you feel confident in all of your relationships, soon!

-Check out blog for more interesting articles and to keep reading.
+Check out blog for more interesting articles and to keep reading, and find out more about the effective ways how feminine embodiment coaching can help you.